-Australia is a dreamscape of ancient culture and fantastical scenery, and our four tips for travel to Australia in 2022 can help you navigate where, when, and how to visit.
+Australia is now open for travelers, which means you can explore the dreamscape of ancient culture and fantastical scenery with our five tips for travel in 2022 that can help you navigate where, when, and how to visit.

-With access to famous beaches, the world’s largest barrier reef, the world’s oldest culture, and unique experiences from the Outback to the rainforest, Australia can easily capture your imagination.
-Understanding the specific reasons you want to visit Australia can make the biggest impact on your trip and overall experience, whether you prefer to sip wine at a luxury vineyard or venture to a remote corner of the western continent to witness an exciting spectacle of nature.
-It can be challenging to narrow down your choices, and a Zicasso travel specialist can help you decide.
+Understanding the specific reasons you want to visit Australia can impact your trip and overall experience, whether you prefer to sip wine at a luxury vineyard or venture to a remote corner of the western continent to witness an exciting spectacle of nature.

 “We get to guide people on their ideas and to places we think they’d like, where to get the good coffee, the good guides, and more.
 Our work adds to the overall experience people have while making it very personal to them,” says Dick, an Australian travel specialist for Zicasso.

+The advice of a local travel specialist offers ideas you may have never considered.
 “Look at accommodation options like B&B styles,” suggests Penny.
-“Smaller properties give you a chance to see what’s around, come around the fire and talk about the experience of living in a particular area, or what you found during the day.
-We know a spot on Kangaroo Island where guides take people around the island during the day and sit around the kitchen at night and chat.”
+“Smaller properties give you a chance to see what’s around, come around the fire and talk about the experience of living in a particular area, or what you found during the day.”

 A new perspective can give you a completely different experience in Australia.
 “For example, the best perspective of the Great Barrier Reef is from the air.
 The colors on a sunny day, the channels, the magnitude, the great perspective of its size,” adds Dick.
 Many consider seeing the reef by boat the only option, but by opening up how you visit and where you visit in Australia, you can experience a different view of the character, the charm, and the beauty.